JorgePablol/Google-Analytics-for-Desansiedad-with-Data-Studio/README.md

 *   The **best age range** for both genders is 25-34 years, we must focus some of our marketing efforts on those ranges.

-*   Other **female age ranges** are relatively flat, we have the opportunity to offer our product to most of women and hace a clear acceptance of it.
+*   Other **female age ranges** are relatively flat, we have the opportunity to offer our product to most of women and have a clear acceptance of it.

 *   Best countries: **Mexico, Chile, Spain, Peru, USA.**